Nextflow-Cloud/sso-system/README.md

 ## About
 Introducing the all-new server, which has been rewritten from the ground up for a strongly typed and fast system.

-Formerly built on MERN stack, the Nextflow SSO authentication system allows you to log in to all Nextflow services with a single account.
+The Nextflow SSO authentication system allows you to log in to all Nextflow services with a single account.
 * Flexible and versatile
 * Clean and fluid interface
 * Fast

 The entire Nextflow SSO authentication system is currently being overhauled.
-We are introducing a new type of stack: WARM.
-WARM stands for [Warp](https://crates.io/crates/warp), [Astro](https://astro.build), [Rust](https://rust-lang.org), and [MongoDB](https://mongodb.com).
+The server-side work has mostly been completed.

 This is the Rust-based backend.
 For the Preact-based frontend, please check out [sso-system-client](https://github.com/Nextflow-Cloud/sso-system-client).
-There are currently no plans to overhaul the client yet.
+We are considering using Solid as our client-side library.

 ## Hosting the server